 The Royal Pavilion & Museums Trust (RPMT) is a charitable organisation.
 RPMT will manage and operate the Royal Pavilion & Museums’ buildings and collections instead of Brighton & Hove City Council (BHCC).

 The trust manages the museums through a 25 year contract with BHCC.
 The Council still owns the buildings and the collections.

-The Trust board has 16 trustees including 3 councillors.
-The new chair is Michael Bedingfield.
+The Trust board has 14 trustees including three councillors.
+The chair is Michael Bedingfield.